MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 ---
 title: Governance considerations | Microsoft Docs
-description: Explains how PowerApps and Power Automate be made widely available to their business and be supported by IT.
+description: Explains how Power Apps and Power Automate be made widely available to their business and be supported by IT.
 author: jimholtz
 manager: kvivek
 ms.service: power-platform